2021 ENROLMENT – IMPORTANT INFORMATION

 - Parents are not to contact the Secondary School about Year 7 placement until they have received information from the Primary School, according to DET guidelines.

 - Tours of the school will be conducted during term 1.
-This provides ample time for parents to submit the ‘Application for Year 7 Placement‘ form to their primary school which is not due until the 13th of May 2019.
+This provides ample time for parents to submit the ‘Application for Year 7 Placement‘ form to their primary school which is not due until May 2020.

-- A package of information about Brighton Secondary College including an expression of interest form is distributed at the Open (Information) Night on the 3rd of April 2019 for Year 7 2020 enrolment.
+- A package of information about Brighton Secondary College including an expression of interest form is distributed at the Open (Information) Night on the Thursday 26th March for Year 7 2021 enrolment.

 All applicants must include the following documentation together with the College’s ‘green form’: